History of Germans in Russia, Ukraine, and the Soviet Union: Decline of the Russian Germans

 The decline of the Russian German community started with the reforms of Alexander II.
 In 1871, he repealed the open-door immigration policy of his ancestors, effectively ending any new German immigration into the Empire.
 Although the German colonies continued to expand, they were driven by natural growth and by the immigration of Germans from Poland.

 The Russian nationalism that took root under Alexander II served as a justification for eliminating in 1871 the bulk of the tax privileges enjoyed by Russian Germans, and after 1874 they were subjected to military service.
 Only after long negotiations, Mennonites, traditionally a pacifist denomination, were allowed to serve alternative service in the form of work in forestry and the medical corps.
 The resulting disaffection motivated many Russian Germans, especially members of traditionally dissenting Protestant churches, to migrate to the United States and Canada, while many Catholics chose Brazil and Argentina.
 They moved primarily to the American Great Plains and western Canada, especially North Dakota, South Dakota, Nebraska, Kansas, and Colorado; to Canada Manitoba and Saskatchewan, and Alberta; to Brazil, especially Paraná, Santa Catarina and Rio Grande do Sul; and to Argentina, especially South of Buenos Aires Province, Entre Ríos Province and La Pampa Province.
-North Dakota and South Dakota attracted primarily Odessa (Black Sea area) Germans from Russia while Nebraska and Kansas attracted mainly Volga Germans from Russia.
+North Dakota and South Dakota attracted primarily Odesa (Black Sea area) Germans from Russia while Nebraska and Kansas attracted mainly Volga Germans from Russia.
 The majority of Volhynia Germans chose Canada as their destination with significant numbers later migrating to the United States.
 Smaller settlement pockets also occurred in other regions such as Volga and Volhynian Germans in southwestern Michigan, Volhynian Germans in Wisconsin, and Congress Poland and Volhynian Germans in Connecticut.

 After 1881, Russian Germans were required to study Russian in school and lost all their remaining special privileges.
 Many Germans remained in Russia, particularly those who had done well as Russia began to industrialise in the late 19th century.
-Russian Germans were disproportionately represented among Russia's engineers, technical tradesmen, industrialists, financiers and large land owners.
+Russian Germans were disproportionately represented among Russia's engineers, technical tradesmen, industrialists, financiers and large landowners.

 World War I was the first time Russia went to war against Germany since the Napoleonic era, and Russian Germans were quickly suspected of having enemy sympathies.
 The Germans living in the Volhynia area were deported to the German colonies in the lower Volga river in 1915 when Russia started losing the war.
 Many Russian Germans were exiled to Siberia by the Tsar's government as enemies of the state - generally without trial or evidence.
 In 1916, an order was issued to deport the Volga Germans to the east as well, but the Russian Revolution prevented this from being carried out.